Updated: Feb 22

 But like the medieval predecessors who joined guilds in the hopes of improving their position in society, the Lyndhurst performers have joined together to seek a better future.
 It was a successful strategy for medieval guildsmen; time will tell if it will be successful for these modern medieval performers as well.

-The Buena Vista location is the highest grossing and busiest location in the Medieval Times chain.
+The Buena Park location is the highest grossing and busiest location in the Medieval Times chain.
 Yet employees there cited lean staffing, leading to employee exhaustion.

 Erin Zapcic stated that 16 performances a week was tiring out both the knights on horseback and the horses.
 Performing as a knight in a medieval tournament requires athletic skill, but as Zapcic stated, “Professional athletes have an off-season.
 We don’t.”